cgsdev0/obs-responsive-browser/README.md

 that's it!

-## notes
+## caveats

-transitioning directly between scenes with differently sized bounding boxes causes a bit of jank ¯\\\_(ツ)\_/¯
+* transitioning directly between scenes with differently sized bounding boxes causes a bit of jank ¯\\\_(ツ)\_/¯
+* browser sources nested in groups will probably not work currently

-if using studio mode, this will not work unless you disable "Duplicate Scene"
+* if using studio mode, this will not work unless you disable "Duplicate Scene"
 ![image](https://github.com/cgsdev0/obs-responsive-browser/assets/4583705/ea2fdd93-0de7-4c1a-b5b4-fae149b49316)